nginxinc/kic-reference-architectures/pulumi/aws/README.md

-            └─logagent - deploys a logging agent (filebeat) to the EKS cluster └─certmgr - deploys the open source cert-manager.io helm chart to the EKS cluster └─prometheus - deploys prometheus server, node exporter, and statsd collector for metrics └─grafana - deploys the grafana visualization platform └─observability - deploys the OTEL operator and instantiates a simple collector └─sirius - deploys the Bank of Sirus application to the EKS cluster
+            └─logagent - deploys a logging agent (filebeat) to the EKS cluster └─certmgr - deploys the open source cert-manager.io helm chart to the EKS cluster └─prometheus - deploys prometheus server, node exporter, and statsd collector for metrics └─observability - deploys the OTEL operator and instantiates a simple collector └─sirius - deploys the Bank of Sirus application to the EKS cluster

 ```